neoforged/.github/primers/26.1/index.md

         - `ENTITY_NO_OUTLINE` replaced by `ENTITY_TRANSLUCENT`, render type constructed with affects outline being false
         - `ENTITY_DECAL`, `DRAGON_EXPLOSION_ALPHA` -> `ENTITY_CUTOUT_DISSOLVE`, not one-to-one
         - `ITEM_ENTITY_TRANSLUCENT_CULL` -> `ENTITY_TRANSLUCENT_CULL`, `ITEM_CUTOUT`, `ITEM_TRANSLUCENT`; not one-to-one
+    - `ScreenEffectRenderer#renderScreenEffect` now takes in `boolean`s for whether the player is in first person and whether to hide the GUI
     - `Sheets`
         - `translucentBlockSheet` - A cullable entity item translucent render type using the block atlas.
         - `cutoutBlockItemSheet` - An item cutout render type using the block atlas.